digitalwerk-gmbh/spdx2aosd/README.md

 $ npm run licenses

-# Convert the JSON file from AOSD 2.0 to AOSD 2.1 format.
+# Convert the JSON file from AOSD 2.0 to AOSD 2.1 JSON format.

 $ npm run up <filename>

+# Convert the EXCEL file from AOSD 1.0 to AOSD 2.1 JSON format.

+$ npm run upxls <filename>

+# Convert the CSV file from AOSD 1.0 to AOSD 2.1 JSON format.

+$ npm run upcsv <filename>

-# Convert the JSON file from AOSD 2.1 to AOSD 2.0 format.
+# Convert the JSON file from AOSD 2.1 to AOSD 2.0 JSON format.

 $ npm run down <filename>